RedisAI/RedisAI/docs/quickstart.md

 bash get_deps.sh
 ```

-Alternatively, you can run the following to fetch the backends with gpu support.
+Alternatively, you can run the following to fetch the backends with GPU support.

 ```sh
 bash get_deps.sh gpu